yashwanthm/react-openshift-example/README.md

 # Getting Started with React on OpenShift

-- Create an react app using [Create React App](https://github.com/facebook/create-react-app)
+1. Create an react app using [Create React App](https://github.com/facebook/create-react-app)
-- Select your Application Group
+2. Select your Application Group
-- Use the Node.js builder image
+3. Use the Node.js builder image
-- Specify your source repository
+4. Specify your source repository
-- If you want CD for changes happening on your source, check the "Add pipeline"
+5. If you want CD for changes happening on your source, check the "Add pipeline"
-- Press Create
+6. Press Create

 ## Managing your environment
  - Define your development env by creating a file using `touch .env.development.local`.
-If no such file is defined `npm start` will assume production env
+If no such file is defined `npm start` will assume production env.
+See `package.json` to understand the config
- - To start your local development server run `npm run start.development.local      `
+ - To start your local development server run `npm run start.development.local`

+---

 ## Available Scripts